19 February 2015

 The function allows a trusted friend to write one last post on behalf of the deceased, as well as manage any friend requests and updates to the cover and profile photos and any archived content.

 Before the introduction of this new feature, in the event of a Facebook user’s passing their account will carry on dormant.
 But with the new function, one digital heir may be chosen, as in a Will.
 This friend or relative will be unable to access private messages and information, but potentially manage the account to be left as a memorial – or deleted entirely, if they so wish.

 In this sense, assigning a ‘Legacy Contact’ is similar to Writing a Will.

-When the ‘Legacy Contact’ function is rolled out for UK Facebook users, it might seem a small matter to give serious thought to naming a digital heir, but for many the social media network is a lifeline of communication.
+Now that the ‘Legacy Contact’ function has rolled out for UK Facebook users, it might seem a small matter to give serious thought to naming a digital heir, but for many the social media network is a lifeline of communication.

 Recent statistics say that there 1.39 billion active monthly Facebook users, with 890 million users log in on a daily basis.
 Whether used for socialising, another means of communication, or a platform for networking and sharing news, for those of the 16 million local businesses creating pages since May 2013, an account’s number of friends and followers may be seen as a valuable asset.